Daily nutritional requirements for an adult service dog. How to properly feed service breed dogs? Feed class and energy value

 in lactating bitches in the third to fifth weeks of lactation, g.

-To provide bitches with minerals and vitamins, the diet includes the mineral mixture indicated above (1/2 teaspoon 2-3 times a day), bones, bone meal, fresh vegetables, herbs, 1-2 tablespoons of tomato juice, and fish oil and vitamin preparations.
-It is helpful to give an ascorbic acid tablet with glucose once a day.
+To provide bitches with minerals and vitamins, include mineral mixture, indicated above (1/2 teaspoon 2-3 times a day), bones, bone meal, fresh vegetables, greens, 1-2 tablespoons of tomato juice, as well as fish oil and vitamin preparations.
+It is useful to give an ascorbic acid tablet with glucose once a day.

-In order for the feed to be better absorbed, lactating bitches should be fed at least three times a day, preferably a fairly liquid feed, which contributes to a more abundant milk flow.
-To increase the milkiness of bitches as a drink, you can give surrogate coffee with milk and honey (1 teaspoon per 0.5 l) 3 times a day, as well as 4 times a day, 0.5-1 tablet of Apilak, 3 times a day, one at a time walnuts.
+In order for food to be better absorbed, lactating bitches should be fed at least three times a day, preferably with fairly liquid food, which contributes to a more abundant milk production.
+To increase the milk production of bitches, you can give surrogate coffee with milk and honey as a drink (1 teaspoon per 0.5 liter) 3 times a day, as well as 4 times a day, 0.5-1 tablets of apilak, 3 times a day, one walnut.

 Proper feeding of lactating bitches